BogdanSliskovic/ML/film/README.md

   - **User DataFrame**: 22 columns including user and movie IDs plus average genre ratings.
   - **Movie DataFrame**: 25 columns including IDs, number of ratings, average rating, release year, and genre dummy variables.

+For training, the dataset was split such that 1 million samples were set aside for development (validation), 1 million for testing, and the remaining ~30 million for training, ensuring robust evaluation and generalization.

 These feature matrices serve as input to the model.

 ---